openhab/org.openhab.binding.zwave/doc/qubino/zmnhld_0_0.md

 ### Parameter 120: Digital temperature sensor reporting

 Digital temperature sensor reporting
-If digital teperature sensor is connected, module reports measured temperature on temperture change defined by this parameter Values in the range 0 to 127 may be set.
+<p&gtIf digital teperature sensor is connected, module reports measured temperature on temperture change defined by this parameter</p&gt
+Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```5```.